HOW TO 3D PRINT MULTICOLOR CAR PARTS THAT LOOK BETTER THAN OEM

 • 🎨 Available in multiple colors

 The only catch?
-ASA loves to absorb moisture, so always dry your filament before printing for the best results.
+ASA filament can absorb some moisture before its printed, so always dry your filament before printing for the best results.

 How to dry ASA:

-Use a filament dryer or a printer with a built-in AMS (Automatic Material System) with a dryer that heats the filament before feeding it.
+Use a filament dryer or an AMS unit with a built-in dryer that heats the filament before printing.

 WHAT IS AN AMS (AUTOMATIC MATERIAL SYSTEM)?